Using a planner does NOT have to be complicated, overwhelming, or stressful.

 Many people will use different color pens to color code their tasks and to-dos.
 I find this confusing.
 I’d rather use stickers to color code (more on that later) and use black pen to write everything down.
 That’s just how my brain works though.
 You do you, boo!!

-I love using paper clips in my Simplified to mark the pages of the current month and will occasionally use them to clip in important papers (like coupons or notes) related to that month.
+I love using paper clips in my Simplified Planner to mark the pages of the current month and will occasionally use them to clip in important papers (like coupons or notes) related to that month.

 BEST DAY EVER PAGE MARKER